anu1301/noughts_and_crosses/README.md

 11. Click "Connect" next to the repository name.
 12. Choose "Automatic deploys" or "Manual deploys" to deploy your application.
 I chose automatic, so that any changes I made to the code would be picked up by Heroku.
 13. Went back to GitHub, and selected settings of the repository to be deployed.
-14. Selected pages, then chose main branch, saved and successfully published in GitHub aswell.
+14. Selected pages, then chose main branch, saved and successfully published in GitHub as well.
 This allowed me to carry on working on my code and at the same time updating the deployed project in Heroku.

 ## Credits

-* I watched many Youtube clips of both tic-tac-toe and battelships for their similarities in code.
+* I watched many You tube clips of both tic-tac-toe and battleships for their similarities in code.

 * Al Sweigart and Christian Thompson - guidance in programming.